 Parshas Naso features the Chanukas Ha’Mishkan, the inauguration of the Tabernacle.
 At this ceremony, the Nesi’im (princes) of each shevet contributed spectacular gifts towards the Mishkan.
-Chazal explain that these donations were intended to be a tikkun (rectification) of their previous sin.
-Earlier, in Parshas Vayakhel, the Nesi’im are criticized for their inappropriate calculation regarding their donations for the building of the Mishkan (Rashi- Vayakel: 35:27).
+Chazal explain that these donations were intended to be a tikkun (rectification) for their previous sin.
+Earlier, in Parshas Vayakhel, the Nesi’im are criticized for their inappropriate approach regarding their donations towards the building of the Mishkan.
 They delayed in donating gifts for the Mishkan, and in the interim the Jewish People donated everything needed for the Mishkan, leaving the Nesi’im with nothing to give.

 However, it is important to note that their intentions were pure.
-They planned to wait and see what was still needed in the Mishkan after the rest of Klal Yisrael finished donating, and they intended to donate whatever was still needed.
+They intended to wait and see what was still needed in the Mishkan after the rest of Klal Yisrael had finished donating, and they would then donate whatever was still needed, filling in the rest.
 The Nesi’im assumed that if everybody donated simultaneously, there would be many overlapping gifts, while other essential things might be left out completely.
-The Nesi’im wanted to then fill in the gaps, ensuring that the donation process was properly completed.
+The Nesi’im wanted to fill in the gaps, ensuring that the donation process was completed properly.

 However, when the giving stopped and the dust settled, there was nothing left to give.
 Klal Yisrael had surpassed all expectations, donating every single required item and even exceeding the required quotas.
 The Nesi’im, due to their delay, lost out on their chance to contribute towards the Mishkan.